DragonL40/logseq/pages/Differentiable Quality Diversity.md

 alias:: DQD
 source:: https://proceedings.neurips.cc/paper/2021/hash/532923f11ac97d3e7cb0130315b067dc-Abstract.html

-- Previous [[Quality Diversity]] algorithms ignores gradient information of the objective and the measure function.
+- Previous [[quality diversity]] algorithms ignores gradient information of the objective and the measure function.
-- The differentiable quality diversity problem is a special case of [[Quality Diversity]] where both the objective and measure functions are first-order differentiable. background-color:: #978626
+- The differentiable quality diversity problem is a special case of [[quality diversity]] where both the objective and measure functions are first-order differentiable. background-color:: #978626
 - ## Main Contribution
 	- Introduce and formalize the problem of [[DQD]].